Online Strategy Can Build Brand, Bottom Line

 - Measure, Analyze and Adjust.
 We built a baseline in step one.
 We tightened up the web strategy and turbocharged our social media tactics.
 What is working the best and what needs refinement?
 It’s critical to have analytics available to dissect your web activity daily.
 Where is the traffic coming from?
 What information brought them to the site–search, promotions, social media activity?
 Are we gaining connections and interactions on Twitter, Facebook, LinkedIn and other social platforms?
 What posts are the most popular?

 Are you earning your share of the conversation on social media?
-Are you generating your share of prospects who are actively searching for a business or organization similar to yours?
+Does your competition come up ahead of your organization on the search engines?
 Can you gain even more traction online based on the above checklist?
 If so, we would like to help you raise your online profile and influence as part of an overall marketing and outreach strategy.
 We help clients around the world.
 Please contact Gary Chandler firstname.lastname@example.org